 It's another wet season in North Texas and you know what that means.
 It's time to hone your reptile radar so that you can protect your family and pets from getting a snakebite.
 Also, be aware of snakes that are already dead, as in the case of a man who was bitten by the severed head of a rattlesnake.
 Or snakes that play dead, but may really be alive, says Nathan Holbrook, MD, Medical Director of Emergency Services at Medical City Weatherford in an NBC DFW report.

 Snakebites require full-service emergency care.

-Medical City Lewisville's Emergency Medical Director, James Doyle, MD, agreed that your first action should be to get full-service emergency care for a snakebite.
+Medical City Lewisville's Emergency Medical Director, James Doyle, MD, agrees that your first action should be to get full-service emergency care for a snakebite.